RAGE-toolkit/RAGE-workshop-2024/day5/day5_GLUE_MADDOG.md

 # Using MADDOG

 Locate the MADDOG folder within the SSD/storage device provided.
+This should be in `Home/workshop_dir/backup/MADDOG`

 Access the terminal.